Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 <sup><sub> A tutorial by Jimantha</sup><sub>

-To Do: Write the "tutorial on website" section, fix images, fix formatting

 ## Welcome!

 Hello!
 Welcome to The Sims 4 Modders Reference!
 If you're reading this, this means you want to learn to mod the game, or maybe you want to learn how to contribute to this website.
 Or you want to learn to use GitHub.
 Or you got a little lost!
 Whatever the case, I hope this tutorial can help solve your questions!